FranklinChen/fizzbuzz-swift/README.md

 #### Compiler notes

 The Swift compiler is currently acting strangely.
-I encounter two behaviors that I consider bugs:

-- Complaining incorrectly about a non-exhaustive pattern match when in fact I am checking each of 4 cases of a pair of Booleans.
+- It complains incorrectly about a non-exhaustive pattern match when in fact I am checking each of 4 cases of a pair of Booleans.
-- Requiring a label in a call of a function.
-No idea why.

 #### Swift needs a property-based testing framework